-I find that the tenant received the notice to end tenancy on June 7, 2012.
-I accept the landlord's evidence and I find that the tenant neither paid the rental arrears, nor applied to dispute the notice.
-The tenant is therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the notice.
+I find the tenant received the notice to end tenancy on March 3, 2013.
+I accept the landlord's evidence and I find the tenant neither paid the full amount of rental arrears, nor applied to dispute the notice.
+The tenant is therefore conclusively presumed to have accepted that tenancy ended on the effective date of the notice.
 I grant the landlord an order of possession which must be served on the tenant.
 Should the tenant fail to comply, the order may be filed for enforcement in the Supreme Court.